vitaliy-ostapchuk93/disease-pattern-miner/README.md

 ## System Requirements & Recommendations

-- The application requires JDK version 11.0.1 or higher.
+A machine with:
-- The application requires at least 8 GB of RAM, recommended is at least 16.
-(Make sure the server container can access it!)
+- 4 GB of RAM, although at least 16 GB is recommended.
+Make sure the server container can access it!
-- It is recommended to provide at least 40GB of SSD HardDrive space.
-This might depend on the dataset!
+- 10 GB of drive space, although at least 40 GB is recommended.
+This might depend on the dataset.

+The following software installed:
+- Java 11 or 12, Java Development Kit (JDK)
+- Apache Tomcat as servlet container.

 ******